DigiSavvy-Inc/bricks-builder-docs/docs/articles/academy.bricksbuilder.io_collection_developer_.md

 ### Filter: bricks/use_duplicate_content

 Duplicate content is available for all users with the edit_post capability.
 Use this feature to duplicate any post or page… ...

-### Filter: bricks/form/action/{form_action}

-The bricks/form/action/{form_action} filter is triggered when a custom action (one that is not reserved by Bricks) is selected in a… ...

-### Filter: bricks/maintenance/should_apply

-Use this filter to override whether maintenance mode should be enforced for the current request.
-By default, Bricks checks if… ...

-### Filter: bricks/frontend/render_element

-The bricks/frontend/render_element filter allows you to modify the HTML output of any element in Bricks on the frontend.
-This powerful… ...